 The great thing about being able to hold a conversation is that there are a lot of benefits to knowing how to do it.
 Those benefits serve as powerful motivators.
+So let’s get straight to it, and you’ll know how to be a wonderful conversationalist and a talker in no time.
 [Read: How to be funny and make people love your company]

 No matter your reason for wanting to learn how to hold a conversation, the work will be the same.
 Depending on where you start, you’ll have to work a while in order to get it right.
 Here are our best tips for holding a conversation.